 Provide training for long term operations for a tenant owned community.

-:Resident Cooperative (use this one only?)

-Resident Condominium

-Housing Authority as Administrator

-Non-Profit Agency Administrator

 MINIMUM QUALIFICATIONS

 Minimum qualifications include:

 Licensed to do business in the State of Washington or submit a statement of commitment that it will become licensed in Washington within thirty (30) calendar days of being selected as the Apparently Successful Contractor.